 In the 1880s, you could join a timber drive in Grayling or Baldwin and end up at Manistee Lake, where 45 sawmills made lumber, shingles and siding and loaded them onto boats.
 On average, 14 freighters and passenger boats arrived every day.

 Great Lakes freighters still come up the Manistee River Channel.
 And they still make traffic stops at the Victorian Port City’s two drawbridges.
 You can tour, eat, sleep and shop aboard another car ferry, the S.S.
 City of Milwaukee.
 Built in 1930, it could carry a whole train—30 boxcars—through water or up to three feet of ice.
-You’ll find pictures of the port at the Manistee County Historical Museum, water views of the port aboard Water Bug Boat Tours, and birdseye views with Orchard Beach Aviation.
+You’ll find pictures of the port at the Manistee County Historical Museum and birdseye views with Orchard Beach Aviation.

 In 1892 Ann Arbor Car Ferry #1 left Frankfort for Kewaunee, Wisconsin.
 Built of wood, with steel plating, it was the first ferry in the world to carry loaded railroad freight cars instead of relying on “break-bulk” shipping (transferring the cargo by hand from train to boat and back to train on the other side).
 On Valentine’s Day 1923, Ann Arbor Car Ferry #4 spent the night lost in a blinding blizzard.
 Several train cars washed overboard before the ferry finally stranded on a sandbar.
 A mural of that dramatic night is in the Frankfort Post Office, about fifty feet from where the ferry ran aground.